mt-caret/mizu/README.md

 ## issues to consider

-- How should mizu resolve the following problem outlined here:
+- How should Mizu resolve the following problem outlined here:
   > Alice and Bob might simultaneously initiate a new session with each other,
   > so that two new sessions are created.
 For the Double Ratchet to be
   > maximally effective Alice and Bob must send and receive messages using